geowittejr/DotNetRazorStockTicker/README.md

 ### 2. Configure the API Key

-You can provide your API key in one of three ways:
+Register at [Finnhub.io/register](https://finnhub.io/register) to generate an API key.
+Then, configure your API key for the application in one of three ways:

 #### Option 1 — Environment Variable